I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 4: Rest after battle, responding to suffering

-5: Sore winner, using old hurt as a shield, not resolving problems, slander, shame, bitterness, adversaries may rise again
+5: Sore winner, not resolving problems, slander, shame, bitterness

-/ Support of friends, releasing shame, not turning anger against yourself, apologizing
+/ Support of friends, releasing shame, not turning anger against yourself, apologizes

 6: A rite of passage, escaping danger, an opportunity to change, resolving problems